-Firstly, always make a research before travelling to a new country, especially if it is not in Europe.
+Firstly, always make research before traveling to a new country, especially if it is not in Europe.
 Learn about the culture, religion, learn some basic words, phrases in the local language.
 When I traveled to Spain for the first time, I couldn’t even order food in the restaurant, because nobody spoke English.
-I was lucky, because the waiter was so nice that she brought me to the kitchen and just showed me the food.
-Some topics about which you should make a research:
+I was lucky because the waiter was so nice that she brought me to the kitchen and just showed me the food.
+Some topics about which you should make research:

 - What actions are considered appropriate and inappropriate in that country?

 - Are there any different body language behaviors in that country?

 Additionally, if it is possible to try to arrive at a new place in day time and check how to reach your hostel or hotel from an airport or train station before.